 AT WAR are an under-rated power metal band hailing from Virginia, U.S.A.
 Some people say they sound like Motorhead and or Tank but I am not so sure about that.
-Possibly since they too, are a “hard-as-nails” three-piece band.
-Either way, AT WAR have just finished their second release entitled “Retaliatory Strike” and Curt King prepares to pick the mind of Paul Arnold (Vocals/Bass) as they are about to embark on their second strike!
+Possibly since they are a “hard-as-nails” three-piece band.
+Either way, AT WAR have just finished their second release entitled “Retaliatory Strike” and Curt King picks the mind of Paul Arnold (Vocals/Bass) in this rare interview as they are about to embark on their second strike!

-CK: I hear that you are one of the first bands to get a “real” budget from you record label—New Renaissance, is that true?
+I hear that you are one of the first bands to get a “real” budget from your record label—New Renaissance, is that true?

-CK: Being a three-piece band, do you think that limits you in any way—especially in a live situation?
+Being a three-piece band, do you think that limits you in any way—especially in a live situation?

 Then we move into a song called “Church and State” which deals with the problems lately with the evangelists and preachers wanting to be president.
 I feel there is a need for the separation of the church and state or this country is gonna’ continue to go the way it has been.
 Their gonna’ HAVE to separate government from religion!

 Another one is called “Covert Sins”, which is mainly about the CIA and about the covert activities that the government and foreign governments use to manipulate other governments and force people to do what they want.
 It’s also one of my favorites of the new one’s.
 It’s got a real, hard-grinding beat